 Stari Grad will always be cheaper than Hvar Town with accommodation including mid-range hotels as well as private apartments and villas.

-4. Vrboska, best area to stay in Hvar for Authentic experience
+3. Vrboska, where to stay in Hvar for authentic experience

-Vrboska is a village between Stadi Grad and Jelsa on Hvar’s north coast.
-Back in the 15th Century, it developed as a port with buildings on either side of the estuary, connected by a stone bridge.
+Known as Little Venice of Hvar, Vrboska is the smallest village on the island, located between Stadi Grad and Jelsa on Hvar’s north coast.
+Back in the 15th Century, it developed as a port with buildings on either side of the estuary, connected by a picturesque stone bridge.

-Forested hills with olive groves and orchards surround Vrboska which now depends primarily on tourism for its income.
-There are local beaches including a couple reserved for naturists.
 Campsites are nearby and provide the cheapest form of accommodation you can find.
-There are apartments and luxury villas available for rent but you will need to book early for the latter.
+There are family-run hotels, apartments, and luxury villas available for rent but you will need to book early for the latter.

-Don’t expect a busy nightlife but there are sufficient good bars and restaurants for you to enjoy your evenings.
-Most of the amenities are in the harbour area, and that includes the shopping.
+Vrboska is a quiet village, don’t expect busy nightlife but there are sufficient good bars and restaurants for you to enjoy your evenings.
+Most of the amenities are in the harbor area, and that includes the shopping.
 There is a small marina that offers berths to yachts sailing in the Adriatic Sea.

 The Fisherman’s Museum is interesting, telling the story of local fishing over the years.
 Some of the churches are also worthy of a mention, the 16th Century St. Mary of Mercy and the Church of St. Lawrence where you will see some wonderful paintings.
 The Church of St. Peter is one of the oldest religious buildings on Hvar Island.